Practice Discussion and Dokusan

 Dokusan and practice discussion are private and confidential within certain limits: 1) when the individual expresses intention to harm self or other, 2) when a teacher seeks peer consultation from another teacher.
 Teachers and practice leaders do consult each other from time to time, and may consult their own teacher in order to best support sangha members.
 This is standard practice in major Zen centers.
 When an individual requests complete confidentiality, that will be respected as long as there is no risk to that person or another.

-At the Austin Zen Center our interim Guiding Teacher, Rev. Do-On Robert Thomas offers dokusan.
-Occasionally we have visiting authorized teachers who may also offer dokusan.
-Practice discussions are offered by Rev. Mako Voelkel and Pat Yingst.
+At the Austin Zen Center we have a number of teachers who offer both one-time and regular practice discussion with AZC members.
+Occasionally we have visiting authorized (i.e. Dharma-transmitted) teachers who may also offer dokusan.
+Practice discussions are offered by Rev. Mako Voelkel, Pat Yingst, and Tim Kroll.
 Both dokusan and practice discussion are offered during the weekly zazen schedule and during retreats, and outside the regular schedule by request.
 Phone discussions may be available for those who are out of town or can't come to the zendo.

 Whereas the form for dokusan or practice discussion may vary, usually when you enter the dokusan or practice discussion room you offer one to three full prostrations before the altar, then a standing bow (gassho) before taking your seat, and the reverse when you are finished.